Tiny non-Leighton complexes: Abstract

+The Cayley graphs of the groups $G_\epsilon$ are surely isomorphic (as abstract undirected graphs), the same is true for the universal coverings of the standard complexes of the presentations $G_\epsilon$ (these coverings are just the Euclidian plane partitioned into squares).
 A slightly less trivial observation is that, for presentations $H_\epsilon$, the universal coverings are isomorphic too: \disp{\sl\narrower\narrower for any group $H$ and any infinite-order element $h\in H$, the universal coverings of the complexes $K_\epsilon$ are isomorphic. } The readers may regard this fact as obvious, but it was explained in details in [DK23] (Observation~$(*)$).
-Although in [DK23] we considered the standard (non-triangulated) presentations of $G_\epsilon\iso\BS(1,\epsilon)$, i.e., the presentations with a single relator and two generators; but it is easy to see that the auxiliary generator $z$ leads to no troubles.

 If the complexes $K_\epsilon$ admit a common finite covering, then the groups $H_\epsilon$ must have isomorphic subgroups of \spacing{the same} finite index.
 Indeed, a covering of degree $k$ of $K_\epsilon$ has $k$ vertices (therefore, isomorphic coverings must have the same degree), and the fundamental group of the covering complex is isomorphic to a subgroup of index $k$ in $H_\epsilon$.